tardate/LittleArduinoProjects/README.md

-# 201 Little Arduino Projects
+# 202 Little Arduino Projects
-> Latest addition:sparkles: [DoorbellKit](./Electronics101/555Timer/DoorbellKit) - another two-tone doorbell using a 555 timer oscillator
+> Latest addition:sparkles: [AudioLevelIndicatorKit](./Electronics101/AudioLevelIndicatorKit) - an audio level indicator kit based on the LM3915

 Just my collection of electronics projects, many involving an Arduino in one way or another.